 Click on: tuition and cost of living for both domestic and international students.

-There are a variety of Awards, Scholarships, and other Funding available to graduate students in Art & Design.
 In addition to the information below, please visit FGSR Awards and Funding.

 First Year Graduate Student Funding